Molesmalo/StarWarsMod4AirMash/Extensions-part2.md

 ![Ships](https://molesmalo.github.io/StarWarsMod4AirMash/WebResources/Banner.jpg)

-# StarMash - Extensions and Themes - Part 2
+# StarMash - Extensions and Themes - Part 2 - Basic Extension

 This is a guide for the creation of extensions and themes for the [StarMash Mod](https://molesmalo.github.io/StarWarsMod4AirMash/) for [AirMash](https://airma.sh).